design-juspay/Blend-v1/memory-bank/activeContext.md

    - Each component must have its own directory with standardized files

 4. **Simplified Component APIs:**
-   - Removing unnecessary props like `testId` for cleaner interfaces
+   - Removing unnecessary props like `testId` and `className` for cleaner interfaces
    - Focusing on essential functionality and flexibility

 5. **DRY Code Principles:**
    - Identify and extract repeated patterns into reusable functions
    - Prefer type aliases and shared types to improve readability
    - Use state-based token accessors for cleaner component code
+   - Create utility functions for common operations when appropriate
+   - Avoid over-optimization like unnecessary memoization

 ## Active Decisions & Considerations
 - All new components must follow the modular directory and file structure.